abatten/fruitbat/paper/paper.md

 * Burst energy
 * Average luminosity

-``fruitbat`` was developed due to a need for a tool that can utilise DM-redshift relations derived analytically and from cosmological simulations (Batten et al. in prep). ``fruitbat`` has since been used by Price et al. submitted to estimate the redshift of FRB 180301.
+``fruitbat`` was developed due to a need for a tool that can utilise DM-redshift relations derived analytically and from cosmological simulations (Batten et al. in prep). ``fruitbat`` has since been used by Price et al. (MNRAS accepted) to estimate the redshift of FRB 180301.

 ``fruitbat`` is released under the BSD 3-Clause licence, and is avaliable from PyPi via ``pip``; the ``fruitbat`` source code can be found at https://github.com/abatten/fruitbat; tutorials for getting started with ``fruitbat`` and the online documentation can be found at https://fruitbat.readthedocs.io.